 Build those muscles

 Start the day off strong with some strength training exercises.
-Examples include push ups, planks, or wall sits.
+Examples include push ups, planks, wall sits, or lifting light weights.

 Don’t stop moving

 I’ve mentioned this before, but I don’t usually brush my teeth at the bathroom sink.
 I’m usually walking around tidying up, or doing something to get ready for my day.

 If I am at the bathroom sink, I’m usually moving.
 Squats are an easy exercise to do while you’re brushing your teeth, and a simple way to incorporate more exercise into your day.
 You can also do hip rolls and engage your core for a mini ab workout.
 Or keep it really simple and do some shoulder and neck rolls, which is also a nice, gentle way to warm up for your day.

 Other ways you can incorporate more exercise into your morning routine is when you’re checking the weather or news, or waiting for your breakfast to cook (even if it’s just waiting for your toast to pop up from the toaster!).
 March in place, continue your stretches, or go up and down the stairs a few times.
 You will be amazed how these little movements add up and become routine.

 If you work outside the home, you have a lot of opportunities to incorporate more exercise into your day.

 - Bike it: If you live within a reasonable distance from work, try biking instead of driving or taking mass transit.
 If you live near a major metropolitan area and a bike share program is available, see if your employer will subsidize the expense.